M0rdial/THM-WriteUps/medium/Hackpark.md

 ```

 - When I inspected the file I see that a binary is executed every 30 seconds by the service WindowsScheduler with Administrator permissions.
 This binary is located in ``` Directory: C:\Program Files (x86)\SystemScheduler ``` called ``` Message.exe ```.
-So we create a payload with msfvenom with the same name of the binary on my machine.
+So I create a payload with msfvenom with the same name of the binary on my machine.
 I rename the binary on the compromised machine as something else except ``` Message.exe ``` then upload the payload from my machine to the compromised machine using meterpreter, it will be than be executed causing reverse shell with Administrator privileges.

 On my machine: